Book now to attend our Open Morning on Friday 14th October

 - further children’s awareness of the world, its peoples and its cultures.

 Our main language is French; all pupils study French in the Prep Department (Years 3 to 8) and are all taught by subject specialists.
-Spanish forms part of the curriculum for pupils in Years 7 and 8.
-Pupils also have the opportunity to learn German and Mandarin as part of their extra-curricular activities.
+In Year 7, pupils also have the opportunity to learn a second language, choosing from either German, Mandarin or Spanish.

 Trips and Events

-Our annual Year 7 study and activity week takes place in the Autumn Term, and is an integral part of our teaching programme.
-Pupils spend a week at the Château de la Baudonnière in Normandy, where they take part in a wide range of exciting activities, with the emphasis on the spoken language.
+Our annual Year 7 study and activity week takes place in the Summer Term, and is an integral part of our teaching programme.
+Pupils spend a week at the Château de la Baudonnière in Normandy, where they take part in a wide range of exciting activities, with the emphasis on language immersion.
+Next academic year, we are also hoping to take part in a National Spelling Bee competition, as well as putting on a French café and hosting a Languages Performance evening.